nottrobin/robinwinslow.uk/_articles/moderncv.md

 title: How to build and customise ModernCV on Ubuntu 23.04
 ---

-[ModernCV](https://github.com/moderncv) is a customisable LaTeX CV template for creating your résumé.
+[ModernCV](https://github.com/moderncv) is a customisable LaTeX CV template for creating your résumé, with 5 basic themes.

 ![ModernCV styles](../images/moderncv-styles.png)